Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

 In addition, these two JavaScript libraries are also required:

+* **Bootstrap** : Web framework for developing responsive web sites.

 * **jquery.js** : Cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

 * **adapter.js** : WebRTC JavaScript utility library maintained by Google that abstracts away browser differences.

+* **ekko-lightbox** : Module for Bootstrap to open modal images, videos, and galleries.

+* **demo-console** : Custom JavaScript console.

 The specific logic of the *Hello World* JavaScript demo is coded in the following JavaScript file:
 `index.js <https://github.com/Kurento/kurento-tutorial-js/blob/master/kurento-hello-world/js/index.js>`_.
-In this file, there is a ``start`` function which is called when the green button labeled as *Start* in the GUI is clicked.
+In this file, there is a function which is called when the green button labeled as *Start* in the GUI is clicked.

 .. sourcecode:: js

+   var startButton = document.getElementById("start");

-   function start() {
+   startButton.addEventListener("click", function() {
+      var options = {
+        localVideo: videoInput,
+        remoteVideo: videoOutput
+      };

+      webRtcPeer = kurentoUtils.WebRtcPeer.WebRtcPeerSendrecv(options, function(error) {
+         if(error) return onError(error)
+         this.generateOffer(onOffer)
+      });

       [...]
-      webRtcPeer =
-         kurentoUtils.WebRtcPeer.startSendRecv(videoInput, videoOutput, onOffer, onError);
    }

-The function *WebRtcPeer.startSendRecv* abstracts the WebRTC internal details (i.e. PeerConnection and getUserStream) and makes possible to start a full-duplex WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the remote stream provided by the Kurento Media Server.
-Two callback functions are used for managing application logic:
+The function *WebRtcPeer.WebRtcPeerSendrecv* abstracts the WebRTC internal details (i.e. PeerConnection and getUserStream) and makes possible to start a full-duplex WebRTC communication, using the HTML video tag with id *videoInput* to show the video camera (local stream) and the video tag *videoOutput* to show the remote stream provided by the Kurento Media Server.

-* ``onOffer`` : Callback executed if the local SDP offer is generated succesfully.

-* ``onError`` : Callback executed if something wrong happens when obtaining the SDP offer.

-In the ``onOffer`` callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
+Inside this function, a call to *generateOffer* is performed.
+This function accepts a callback in which the SDP offer is received.
+In this callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
 So, we need to provide the URI of its WebSocket endpoint.
 In this example, we assume it's listening in port 8888 at the same host than the HTTP serving the application.

 .. sourcecode:: js

+   [...]

+   var args = getopts(location.search,
+   {
+     default:
+     {
-   const ws_uri = 'ws://' + location.hostname + ':8888/kurento';
+       ws_uri: 'ws://' + location.hostname + ':8888/kurento',

-   kurentoClient(ws_uri, function(error, kurentoClient) {
-     ...
+       ice_servers: undefined
+     }
+   });

+   [...]

+   kurentoClient(args.ws_uri, function(error, client)
+     [...]
    };

 Once we have an instance of ``kurentoClient``, we need to create a